baharpan/dynboss/README.md

 ```
 to produce output file `yeast_1.solid_kmers_binary.packed.dbg`.
 ## Validation of addition
-This test confirms that `add-edge` produces the same graph as the static construction method.
-This test constructs BOSS using a static construction method, as well as online from an empty graph
+This test confirms that adding kmers to an empty graph builds
-using the dynamic `add_edge` function.
+the same graph as cosmo-build-dyn.
 The two graphs are then checked to ensure they contain the
 same edges and nodes.
 The script
 `test/runAddVerify.bash` runs the test.
+Inputs are the `.dbg` file and `.fasta` file that
-Input is a single FASTA file, for example `test/yeast_1.fasta`.
+DynamicBOSS is built on, for example `test/yeast_1.solid_kmers_binary.packed.dbg` and `test/yeast_1.fasta`
 ```
 cd test
-bash runAddVerify.bash yeast_1
+bash runAddVerify.bash yeast_1.solid_kmers_binary.packed.dbg yeast_1.fasta
 ```
 ## Validation of deletion
 These tests confirm that deletion is the inverse of addition.